Pre-K Printable Fun

 Picture

 Provide a variety of materials that children can use to create a miniature park in the block center.
-Include greenery such as fake grass and small trees, small rocks, blue, brown, and green felt, little picnic baskets and people.
+Include greenery such as fake grass, small trees, small rocks, blue, brown, and green felt, little picnic baskets and people.

 Build an Ant Farm